The Land of Taking and Killing: Plot

-Two bank robbers Zelmare Roulette (Karen Aldridge) and Swanee Capps (Kelsey Asbille) escape from prison.
-After stealing clothing, they reach the Smutny home, revealing that Zelmare is the sister of Dibrell (Anji White).
+Bank robbers Zelmare Roulette (Karen Aldridge) and Swanee Capps (Kelsey Asbille) escape from prison.
+After stealing clothing, they reach the Smutny residence, revealing that Zelmare is the sister of Dibrell (Anji White).
 Ethelrida (E'myri Crutchfield) greets her aunt, while Dibrell reluctantly allows both Zelmare and Swanee to stay.

-Fadda Family henchmen perform a drive-by shooting at the private hospital for refusing to treat Donatello, killing a nurse and a wealthy socialite but Dr. Harvard (Stephen Spencer) survives.
-While visiting her family funeral home for formaldehyde, Ethelrida sees the Fadda Family mourn the loss of Donatello, exchanging eye contact with his newly-arrived son, Gaetano (Salvatore Esposito).
-Oraetta (Jessie Buckley) is also present at the funeral, claiming she did everything she could to save him.
-Josto (Jason Schwartzman) is also angry when he finds that the assassination attempt on Harvard failed, and is also informed by his mother Chianna (Janet Ulrich Brooks) that someone took Donatello's ring.
+Fadda henchmen perform a drive-by shooting at the private hospital for refusing to treat Donatello, killing a nurse and a wealthy socialite; Dr. Harvard (Stephen Spencer) survives.
+While visiting her family's funeral home for formaldehyde, Ethelrida sees the Fadda family mourn the loss of Donatello, exchanging eye contact with his newly-arrived son, Gaetano (Salvatore Esposito).
+Oraetta (Jessie Buckley) is also present at the funeral, claiming she did everything she could to save Donatello.
+Josto (Jason Schwartzman) is angry when he finds that the assassination attempt on Harvard failed and is informed by his mother Chianna (Janet Ulrich Brooks) that someone took Donatello's ring.

 Loy (Chris Rock) and Doctor Senator (Glynn Turman) discuss their next move, as Donatello was planning to hand over a front disguised as a slaughterhouse to Loy.
-They decide to start seizing the slaughterhouse, deeming that the deal was official.
-A policeman, Odis Weff (Jack Huston), investigates the drive-by shooting, with Harvard claiming that the Faddas are responsible.
+They decide to seize the slaughterhouse, deeming that the deal was official.
+A policeman, Odis Weff (Jack Huston), investigates the shooting, with Harvard claiming that the Faddas are responsible.
 As he can't identify the shooters, Weff leaves, showing he suffers from nervous tics.
 Josto, while speaking with Gaetano, intends to respect all of the deals that Donatello made, while Gaetano prefers in attacking the Cannon Limited.
-Josto is also informed by Odis, revealed to be working for him, about Harvard's condition, telling him to stay out of trouble.
+Josto is informed by Odis, revealed to be working for him, about Harvard's condition, telling him to stay out of trouble.

-Oraetta is fired from her job after trying to poison a patient.
+Oraetta is fired after trying to poison a patient.
 She returns home, finding Ethelrida at her porch, telling her she will bake her a pie.
-Senator brings henchmen to the slaughterhouse, reclaiming as part of the Cannon Limited's territory.
+Senator brings henchmen to the slaughterhouse, reclaiming it as part of the Cannon Limited's territory.
 Gaetano arrives, suspecting that their deal was not legitimate.
-Senator and his henchmen, confident that they will return.
-Everyone gathers in their respective houses for dinner, with Thurman (Andrew Bird) finding a pie baked by Oraetta, unaware that she laced it with ipecac.
-Outside the Smutny home, a police force led by Odis and U.S. Marshal Dick "Deafy" Wickware (Timothy Olyphant) arrive at the front door, with Deafy kicking the door to get in.
+Senator and his henchmen leave, confident that they will return.
+Everyone gathers in their respective houses for dinner, with Thurman (Andrew Bird) finding the pie baked by Oraetta, unaware that she laced it with ipecac.
+Outside the Smutny residence, a police force led by Odis and U.S. Marshal Dick "Deafy" Wickware (Timothy Olyphant) arrive at the front door, with Deafy kicking the door to get in.